DataDog/documentation/content/en/getting_started/session_replay/_index.md

 ### Error Tracking integration

 The Error Tracking feature is helpful in debugging issues and getting to the root cause.
-You can receive alerts for an error, see the exact line of code that caused it, and pivot to view a user session that encountered the error — all without leaving the application.
+You can receive alerts for an error, see the exact line of code that caused it, and pivot to view a user session that encountered the error all from within the Datadog App.

 Within the Errors tab, selecting a specific error expands the view to display the time the error occurred, as well as the error message.
 Clicking **Issue in error tracking** opens a panel with more detail surrounding the error, as well as any attributes associated with the session.